-Purchasing health insurance is one of the key requirements for students who are applying for a German visa.
-In fact, it’s a central part of German life in general – ensuring that all citizens and residents from overseas can access medical care when needed, and remain healthy and productive.
+In Germany, health insurance is compulsory!
+Therefore, purchasing health insurance is one of the key requirements for students, language students and expatriates who are applying for a German visa and enrolling in a university or starting a job.
+In fact, it’s a central part of German life in general – ensuring that all citizens and residents from overseas can access medical care when needed, and remain healthy.

-For those who aren’t familiar with the concept, health insurance involves making regular payments to organizations that then connect policyholders with doctors, hospitals, or other health professionals.
-These organizations will cover the cost of some of the assistance required by customers.
-Generally speaking, the most basic health needs will be covered, although supplementary fees can apply for other services.
+For those who aren’t familiar with the concept, health insurance involves making regular payments to an institution that then connect the insured person with doctors, hospitals, or other health professionals.
+These institution will cover the cost of the treatments required.
+Generally speaking, the most basic health needs will be covered, although supplementary fees can sometimes apply for other services like cosmetic surgery.

-This system isn’t cheap to run, but it is efficient and caters to individual requirements very well.
+The system of the public health insurance funds isn’t cheap to run, but it is efficient and caters to individual requirements very well.
 Every year, the German state spends approximately €4,500 per person on health provision.
 And the amount spent has been rising in recent times, owing to the demands of an aging population.

 Some of the largest public health insurance providers include TK, BARMER, AOK, and DAK, all of which cater for students from other countries.
 And these are seriously large institutions.
 For instance, TK as the largest German health insurance fund serves over 10 million people – as much as the health services in many smaller countries.
 TK has also been rated “Germany’s best Health Insurance Fund” and “Best Health Insurance for Students” by renowned Focus Money.

-The scale of the large health insurance funds allows the insurers to build strong links to hospitals, gyms, holistic healthcare companies, drug manufacturers, and doctors.
+The scale of the large health insurance funds allow the insurers to build strong links to hospitals, gyms, holistic healthcare companies, drug manufacturers, doctors and so on.
 But they also manage to offer a wide range of packages to suit the diverse requirements of modern customers.
 Let’s look in a little more detail about the kinds of packages students will encounter, how to take out a health insurance policy, and how this fits into the wider student experience.